barbatus/angular2-meteor-universal/README.md

       If some page exceeds this limit you'll see a warning.

 - `Angular2-Universal` uses [`Preboot`](https://github.com/angular/universal/tree/master/modules/preboot) library to determine how server   pre-rendered content will iteract with the user when Angular 2 component is still being bootstrapped.
-  For example, it can record all actions user makes on the content then replay them on the 'live' components when they are ready.
+  For example, it can record all actions user makes on the content then replay them on the "live" components when they are ready.
   There are several options available to configure this behaviour.
-Please check out `Preboot` lib for more info, and use `preboot` option [here](./modules/bootstrap.ts#L11) to pass them to the `bootstrap` method.
+Please, check out [`Preboot`](https://github.com/angular/universal/tree/master/modules/preboot) lib for more info, and use `preboot` option [here](./modules/bootstrap.ts#L11) to pass them to the `bootstrap` method.
 [Here](./modules/bootstrap_server.ts#L18) is default values.